soulomoon/arith/arith5/README.md

 ## Generic eval

 Thus we generify the Interpret.
 Now with a little caveat.
 The `evalMul` inside `eval` do not understand what `t :: InterpreterType` is has.
 An explicit type application is needed.
 Eval is basically the same old one.
-Now it can be shared the linter too.
+It can be used by linter too.

 ```haskell
 eval :: forall t m v .
 (Interpret t m) => Combinator (Evaluator m v t)